 Pairing and connect flows start on claw-link.dev

-You sign in to the hosted app, approve browser pairing for OpenClaw, and connect apps from the dashboard.
+You sign in to the hosted app, approve browser pairing, and connect apps from the dashboard.
 Hosted OAuth and provider callbacks also land here.

 Connection sessions create or update exact connection rows